Zhongdao/UniTrack/README.md

 An appearance model is the only learnable component in UniTrack.
 It should provide universal visual representation, and is usually pre-trained on large-scale dataset in supervised or unsupervised manners.
 Typical examples include ImageNet pre-trained ResNets (supervised), and recent self-supervised models such as MoCo and SimCLR (unsupervised).

 ### Propagation and Association
-Two fundamental algorithm building blocks in UniTrack.
-Both employ features extracted by the appearance model as input.
-For propagation we adopt exiting methods such as [cross correlation](https://www.robots.ox.ac.uk/~luca/siamese-fc.html), [DCF](https://openaccess.thecvf.com/content_cvpr_2017/html/Valmadre_End-To-End_Representation_Learning_CVPR_2017_paper.html), and [mask propation](https://github.com/ajabri/videowalk).
-For association we employ a [simple algorithm](https://github.com/Zhongdao/Towards-Realtime-MOT) and develop a novel similarity metric to make full use of the appearance model.
+*Propagation* and *Association* are the two core primitives used in UniTrack to address a wide variety of tracking tasks (currently 7, but more can be added), Both use the features extracted by the pre-trained appearance model.
+For propagation, we adopt exiting methods such as [cross correlation](https://www.robots.ox.ac.uk/~luca/siamese-fc.html), [DCF](https://openaccess.thecvf.com/content_cvpr_2017/html/Valmadre_End-To-End_Representation_Learning_CVPR_2017_paper.html), and [mask propation](https://github.com/ajabri/videowalk).
+For association we employ a simple algorithm as in [JDE](https://github.com/Zhongdao/Towards-Realtime-MOT) and develop a novel reconstruction-based similairty metric that allows to compare objects across shapes and sizes.

 ## Results
 Below we show results of UniTrack with a simple **ImageNet Pre-trained ResNet-18** as the appearance model.
 More results (other tasks/datasets, more visualization) can be found in [results.md](results.md).